 The file must be specified by name (INQUIRE by name) or unit (INQUIRE by unit) but not both.
 Options may appear in any order, but no option may appear more than once.
-If <a href="file="f
+If FILE= (or UNIT=) is omitted, the filename (or unit#) must appear first.